 How an award is processed for a person who is both a student and an employee depends on why the person receives the payment.
 If the award is due solely to academic achievement as a student, then the payment is not considered compensation for services and can be paid directly by the Foundation.
-If the award is associated with the individual's employment position, then the payment is considered compensation for services and can be paid directly by the Foundation.
 If the award is associated with the individual's employment position, then the payment is considered compensation for services and must be processed through the payroll system of the entity which employs the recipient.
 The substance of the transaction will determine the appropriate tax reporting.